Clinical placement information for allied health students

 Mandatory training for students – Step 1: Student Deed requirements

-Students must complete all Queensland Health student placement orientation requirements as detailed on the Student Deed Website before commencing a placement within a Queensland Health facility.
+Students must complete all Queensland Health student placement orientation requirements as detailed on the Clinical Placements webpages before commencing a placement within a Queensland Health facility.
 Students will not be able to commence placement until their orientation is completed.

 - Information on required clinical placements